nxfs/SchedulerUtils/README.md

 * a generated initramfs that includes a bunch of host binaries and executes the given SCRIPT in busybox
 * a virtfs to share files with the host and mounted as /mnt/share
 * results written by the script to /mnt/share/out are copied in the local directory
-* drops in a shell in qemu or poweroff by specifiyng 'exit' as MODE
+* doesn't drop in a shell in qemu or poweroff by specifiyng '-e' (exit mode)

 #### working with schedulerutils